robtherad/BCArma/ADV_120[BC]MissionTemplate.Altis/f/setGroupID/readme.md

 This module sets up groups with various variables such as names and types (`gpsmarkers`) as well as radio frequencies (`radios`).

 ###Configure
-Each group is defined in a giant array at the top of the file using the following format:
+Each group is defined in a giant array at the top of the file.
+Each array is separated by a comma with the last array not having a comma after it.
+Each array uses the following format:

 `[group,groupID,BC_LongName,unitSize,radioSettings]`